C-metric in a (nut)shell: Introduction

-Accelerating black holes have proven to be very useful in understanding the quantum properties of black holes \cite{Emparan:1999wa,Emparan:1999fd}.
-By placing a brane in AdS that slices an accelerating black hole, excising the part of the spacetime containing the string, and then gluing it to a copy of itself, a static black hole solution in (2+1) dimensions (i.e. on the brane) is obtained that takes into account quantum backreaction \cite{Emparan:2020znc,Feng:2024uia,Climent:2024nuj}.
+Accelerating black holes have proven to be very useful in understanding the quantum properties of black holes \cite{Emparan:1999wa,Emparan:1999fd} and, for non-rotating C-metrics, an equation analogous to the Teukolsky equation has been derived~\cite{Kofron:2015gli}.
+By placing a brane, a defect of codimension one, in AdS that slices an accelerating black hole, excising the part of the spacetime containing the string, and then gluing it to a copy of itself, a static black hole solution in (2+1) dimensions (i.e. on the brane) is obtained that takes into account quantum backreaction \cite{Emparan:2020znc,Feng:2024uia,Climent:2024nuj}.
 This construction is a realisation of the braneworld holography principle: gravity emerges from the brane.

 For these reasons, amongst others, it is of interest to consider accelerating black holes in (2+1) dimensions.
 First discovered in~\cite{CMetricOriginalAstorino}, an investigation of such solutions was recently carried out \cite{Accin3D,RuthAccBH} and a rich panoply of solutions obtained.
 Three classes of (2+1)-dimensional versions of the C-metric were obtained, with different interpretations for each.
 Uniting each solution was the presence of a domain wall: a thread of stress energy that pulled or pushed the black hole, thereby accelerating it.
 These solutions straightforwardly generalise to include accelerating point masses \cite{Accin3D,RuthAccBH}.
+These solutions may be extended to the real world (($3+1$) dimensions) to describe an accelerating black string by the addition of a translation-invariant spatial dimension or a black ring by introducing a periodic coordinate and forming a warped product~\cite{CMetricOriginalAstorino}, albeit perhaps with additional stress-energy.
 As the wall is one-dimensional, we shall henceforth refer to it as a string (or strut), recognising that in two spatial dimensions this object is actually a domain wall.

 Including rotation in such solutions is not straightforward, since a portion of the domain wall beyond a sufficiently large distance from the horizon would have a superluminal rotation velocity.
 One way of addressing this problem would be to place a rotating black hole inside a shell whose size is small enough to ensure such superluminal motion does not occur.